algolia/instantsearch/docgen/src/guides/no-result.md

 }));
 ```

-When there is no results, the user will see a paragraph that says: "No results were found with your current filters.
+When there are no results, the user will see a paragraph that says: "No results were found with your current filters.
 Try to remove some filters or change the search query.".

 ## Let the user clear all the filters